Rebels ready for another Drake appearance

 Drake Stadium in Des Moines is nothing new to the Northeast girls’ track program.

-The Rebels are sending four total events out to the Drake Relays this week.
+The Rebels are sending four total events out to the Drake Relays this week, plus a boys' relay.
 Current 2A title holder Ellie Rickertsen will be competing in both the 100-meter hurdles and the 400-meter hurdles.
-Elizabeth Chambers, last year's 2A runner-up, will be high jumping.
+Elizabeth Chambers, last year’s 2A runner-up, will be high jumping.
 The 4x100 Relay will also be running for the Rebels.

 RICKERTSEN